 Cropped shot of a red residential apartment building with balconies,

-Widespread economic strain due to inflation and global dynamics can affect borrowers trying to acquire a mortgage loan.
-In addition, various challenges, such as income requirements, credit score drops, and the supply of affordable homes can hinder some families from financing a home.
+Being a first-time home buyer or any kind of buyer with credit issues can affect your ability to secure a mortgage loan.
+In addition, challenges such as income requirements, a borrower’s low credit score and a low supply of affordable homes can keep some people from financing a home.

-Fortunately, Federal Housing Administration (FHA) 203(b) loans can help.
-The federal government backs these loans, meaning lenders offer borrowers mortgages requiring smaller down payments and reduced interest rates.
+Fortunately, Federal Housing Administration (FHA) 203(b) and 203(k) loans can help.
+The federal government backs these loans, meaning lenders offer borrowers a mortgage that requires a low down payment and features a relatively modest interest rate.
 With a government-approved appraisal and options for financing minor home repairs, FHA 203(b) loans also ensure the borrower moves into a home in good condition.

-If you’re a buyer in the market for an FHA 203(b) loan, this guide will help you understand the loan's key features and decide if it fits your financial circumstances.
+If you’re a buyer in the market for an FHA 203(b) or 203(k) loan, this guide is designed to show you the key features of both loans so you can decide if one or the other fits your financial circumstances.

 See rates, requirements and benefits.